skobba/skobba.github.io_bak/docs/AWS/cognito.md

 ## UserPool
 * Cognito user pool sign-in options can't be changed after the user pool has been created (email or sms)
 * Required attributes can't be changed once this user pool has been created (name, given_name)
+* Your user pool name can't be changed once this user pool is created

 ## Setup with Amplify
 ```